Chloe Johnson, The Star Tribune

 Smoke from Canadian wildfires that turned skies along the East Coast a sickly yellow also brought air quality alerts to much of the Midwest this week.
 Climate experts say that as the planet warms, this kind of unhealthy air will become less of an anomaly.

 EPA Administrator Michael Regan last month made one of his agency’s strongest statements to date about the danger of “forever chemicals.”
+New restrictions on those pollutants in drinking water

 In efforts to address long-running PFAS contamination in the east metro, the Minnesota Pollution Control Agency is trying to suck the chemicals out of groundwater.